NaregM/BayesianCluster/README.md

-# BayesianCluster
+# BayesianCluster_PyMC3
-A Bayesian approach to galaxy cluster detection using PyMc3.
+A Bayesian approach to galaxy cluster detection using PyMC3.
 Based on ideas from arXiv:astro-ph/0204457